William Joseph Taylor: British tokens

 Indeed, he appeared to have almost had a monopoly on London's tavern tokens in the mid-nineteenth century.
-Early tokens, produced from 1844-5 were of a higher quality than the standardised form of copper token they became later.
+Early tokens, produced from 1844 to 1845 were of a higher quality than the standardised form of copper token they became later.
 Public houses who Taylor issued tokens for included: the Horns & Chequers in Limehouses; St Helena Gardens in Rotherhithe; the General Napier in Pimlico; The Florence - Billiard & Skittle Rooms; Middlesex Music Hall; Marylebone Music Hall; the Old Welsh Harp Inn; Audinet Restaurant; the Traveller's Rest in Shepherd's Bush; the Downham Arms, Islington; the Blue Bull, Grantham.
 He produced canteen tokens for the Honourable Artillery Company, and for the 37th Middlesex Regiment's Camp.
 His tokens were used as railway tickets used in the north-east.